shivbits4/SpringBoot-JPA-RestAPI/README.md

 Then click on generate and your project is ready!!

-Download Postgresql and Postman to get started.
+Download Postgresql (https://www.postgresql.org/download/) and Postman.

 You can checkout the annotations,which are used in this project, meaning on: https://springframework.guru/spring-framework-annotations/

+Create 3 packages inside src/main/java:
+com.example.Application.model : This package will contain all the pojo classes that needs to be persisted in the DB. com.example.Application.controller: It will contain the rest controller. com.example.Application.repositroy: This package will hold the Jpa repository interface.